 \subsection{Scenario Analysis in Autonomous Driving}

-Scenario analysis means the systematic evaluation of driving scenarios as shown in \autoref{fig:driving_scenarios}.
+Scenario analysis involves the systematic evaluation of driving scenarios (\autoref{fig:driving_scenarios}).
 It encompasses tasks such as scenario evaluation, scene understanding, risk assessment, anomaly detection, and accident prediction.
 Further, it includes identifying safety-critical situations, evaluating system robustness, and supporting informed decision-making in both simulation and real-world environments.